 With an emphasis on mathematical problem solving, logical reasoning, and real-life application, students learn to think like mathematicians as they work through core content in flexible ability groups.
 Integrating technology, science and engineering with mathematical thinking encourages learning through discovery and hands on experiences.

-We have a Math Investigations Program in DK, an enVision math program in K-5 and a middle school Math Innovations Program in grade 6.
+We have an enVision math program in K-5 and a middle school Math Innovations Program in grade 6.
 All our math programs teach students how to master computational skills, problem-solving techniques, logical reasoning, and real life applications of concepts learned.

 Our highly qualified science specialists work in a co-teaching model to provide a hands-on, interactive, and challenging experience that provides an interdisciplinary approach.
 Our team has developed the curriculum collaboratively using the guidelines of the Next Generation Science & Engineering Standards.
 Students develop a strong knowledge of physical, earth, environmental, and life sciences as well as a deep appreciation of the world around them.
 Classes are conducted in our state of the art science lab, which provides for natural integration of technology and engineering.
 Our STEAM team includes our Director of Technology Integration, our Project Studio teacher, and our art teacher.
 This team works with the grade level math teachers to design problem solving experiences that allow the students to see the application of learning in a real world context.
 The STEAM program culminates in the spring with an all-ages inquiry-based family STEAM fair.

 Kindergarten: Our classroom community.
 Students discover the concepts of citizenship, community workers, and significant people that have made a difference.

 First grade: Our place in time and space.
 Students focus on American and other symbols and how they have provided a sense of community over time.

 Second grade: People who make a difference.
 Students explore the characteristics of heroes, and study heroes from the bible, the past and the present.